mennaAyman/Detecting_Forbidden_Items/README.md

 Scissors
 ```

-### Now return to our project on anroid studio and do some changes on it.
+### Now return to our project on android studio and do some changes on it.

 * copy the detect.tflite and labelmap.txt files under the assets package in the project